 I was already making carrot fries pretty regularly so these cajun parsnip fries were an effort to make something similar with a different flavor profile.
 If you have never had a parsnip before, they have a little bit of a kick to them, so they are a fun change from regular old potatoes.

-If you don’t have issues with onion or garlic powder, these cajun parsnip fries are even easier to make, just use your favorite Cajun seasoning (affiliate link) and peeled and cut parsnips.
+If you don’t have issues with onion or garlic powder, these cajun parsnip fries are even easier to make, just use your favorite Cajun seasoning and peeled and cut parsnips.
 No need to measure out ingredients if you have a seasoning you love.
 But if you are following a low FODMAP diet, the cajun seasoning below is great on chicken, fish and other veggies as well so make double or triple the recipe and save it in a glass jar for later!

 I use fresh whole seeds for this recipe and grind them in our Ninja Bullet blender.
 If you have a coffee grinder for spices you could use that as well!
-If you are hesitant on buying whole seeds, remember that stores like Whole Foods, Earth Fare and almost every health food store has areas where you can buy seasoning in “bulk” where you can buy just a tablespoon or two at a time.
+If you are hesitant about buying whole seeds, remember that stores like Whole Foods, Earth Fare and almost every health food store have areas where you can buy seasoning in “bulk” where you can buy just a tablespoon or two at a time.
 This is how I used to buy spices when I first started cooking!

 Cajun Parsnip Fries